-Integrated AESL - Level 4 is designed for students at the low-intermediate level in the English language.
+Designed for students at the low-intermediate level in the English language.
 Students will gain knowledge and learn speaking, listening, reading, writing, grammar, and technology skills to assist them in becoming college and career ready.

-Prerequisite: AESL 013 with a minimum grade of B- and Instructor permission; or CASAS Reading score of 201-210 and CASAS Listening score of 200-219 and Writing sample Level 4 or higher and Instructor permission.
+Prerequisite: AESL 013A and AESL 013B with a minimum grade of C and Permission Code; or CASAS Reading score of 201-210, CASAS Listening score of 200-209, Writing Sample at Level 4 or higher, and Permission Code.